 “And to put on the new self, created to be like God in true righteousness and holiness.”Ephesians 4:24

 God commands us to love!
 (Matthew 22:39) It’s so important we love ourselves as God loves us.
 Not a selfish and self-centered love, but a true love that parallels God’s love for us.
-This love fosters how we care for our health and wellness, how we respect ourselves, how we value our self-worth, how we love God and how we love our neighbor.
-We must accept who we are, where we are and where we are going, even though we may not be happy with the spot we are in at the present time.
+This love fosters how we care for our health and wellness, how we respect ourselves, how we value our self-worth, how we love God, and how we love our neighbor.
+We must accept who we are, where we are, and where we are going, even though we may not be happy with the spot we are in at the present time.
 God has a perfect plan for us.
 Embrace!
 When we embrace the undeniable love of God, it’s easier to accept our flaws and experiences in life.
 Most importantly, accepting who we are is honoring God.
-When we are following the first two commandments, we are seeing ourselves as God sees us.
+When we are following the first two commandments, we see ourselves as God sees us.

 God sees us as Appointed

 “You did not choose me, but I chose and appointed you so that you might go and bear fruit-fruit that will last-and so that whatever you ask in my name the Father will give you.”John 15:16

 God loves us enough to give us purpose.
 He also equipped us with grace, wisdom, and the ability to witness to those around us.
 When we respond to His calling, we are rewarded with an abundance of fruit.
 Our fruits include our character, actions, and decisions that point to Jesus.
 We are also rewarded with fruit to share.
 This allows us to reveal Jesus to the people around us.
 Peeling back the layers of self will allow you to respond to His calling and share the message with the world while reaping the harvest of your fruits.